daattali/beautiful-jekyll/README.md

 ## Add your own content

 To add pages to your site, you can either write a markdown file (`.md`) or you can write an HTML file directly.
-It is much easier to write markdown than HTML, so I suggest you do that (use the [tutorial I mentioned above](https://markdowntutorial.com/) if you need to learn markdown).
+It's much easier to write markdown than HTML, so I suggest you do that (use [this great tutorial](https://markdowntutorial.com/) if you need to learn markdown in 5 minutes).
 You can look at some files on this site to get an idea of how to write markdown.
 To look at existing files, click on any file that ends in `.md`, for example [`aboutme.md`](./aboutme.md).
-On the next page you can see some nicely formatted text (there is a word in bold, a link, bullet points), and if you click on the pencil icon to edit the file, you will see the markdown that generated the pretty text.
+On the next page you can see some nicely formatted text (there's a word in bold, a link, a few bullet points), and if you click on the pencil icon to edit the file, you'll see the markdown that generated the pretty text.
 Very easy!

-In contrast, look at [`index.html`](./index.html).
+In contrast, look at [`tags.html`](./tags.html).
 That's how your write HTML - not as pretty.
 So stick with markdown if you don't know HTML.

-Any file that you add inside the [`_posts`](./_posts) directory will be treated as a blog entry.
+Files you create inside the [`_posts`](./_posts) directory will be treated as blog entries.
 You can look at the existing files there to get an idea of how to write blog posts.
+Note the format of the blog post files - they must follow the naming convention of `YEAR-MONTH-DAY-title.md`.
 After you successfully add your own post, you can delete the existing files inside [`_posts`](./_posts) to remove the sample posts, as those are just demo posts to help you learn.

-## Last important thing: YAML front matter ("parameters" for a page)
+## Last important thing: parameters for each page

-In order to have your new pages use this template and not just be plain pages, you need to add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to the top of each page.
-This is where you'll give each page some parameters that I made available, such as a title and subtitle.
-I'll go into more detail about what parameters are available later.
-If you don't want to use any parameters on your new page (this also means having no title), then use the empty YAML front matter:
+In order to have your new pages use this template and not just be plain HTML pages, **you must add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to the top of each page**.
+This is where you'll be able to give each page some extra parameters such as a title, a subtitle, or an image.
+[Below is a list of all available parameters](#supported-yaml-front-matter-parameters).
+If you don't want to use any parameters on a page (this also means having no title), then use the empty YAML front matter:

 ```
 ---
 ---
 ```

-If you want to use any parameters, write them between the two lines.
+If you do want to use any parameters, write them between these two lines.
 For example, you can have this at the top of a page:

 ```
 ---